Marco-Congedo/PosDefManifold.jl/docs/src/MainModule.md

 where `n` is the number of threads.
-By default, **PosDefManifold** reserves to BLAS all CPU threads available on your computer (given by the output of `Sys.CPU_THREADS`) minus the number threads used by Julia for multi-threaded computations (given by the output of `Threads.nthreads()`).
+By default, **PosDefManifold** reserves to BLAS all CPU threads available on your computer (given by the output of `Sys.CPU_THREADS`).
-In Windows this latter number of threads is set to half the avaiable threads.
+The number of threads used by Julia for multi-threaded computations is given by the output of function `Threads.nthreads()`.
+In Windows this latter number of threads is set to half the available threads.
 In Linux and OSX defaults to one and is controlled by an environment variable, i.e.,

    `export JULIA_NUM_THREADS=4`.